pirate/china-vpn/wp-content/plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.4.6 =
+* Widgets are now only run through their update function when modified.
+* Fixed gallery widget.

+= 1.4.5 =
+* Fixed an issue with copy content.
+* Improved handling of styles in prebuilt layouts.
+* Improved error handling in Javascript.
+* Fixed issue with checkboxes.

+= 1.4.4 =
+* Generating Page Builder content in admin is now generated with a separate request to properly handle fatal errors from widgets.
+* Fixed potential issue when loading home page interface.
+* Added a way for themes to specify more advanced row styles.
+* Dialogs and widget forms are now only loaded when needed in order to improve performance on large pages.
+* Fixed several performance bottle necks.
+* Page Builder data is now saved with auto save and revisions.

 = 1.4.3 =
 * Improved HTML5 validation be moving styles to header and footer.